panunu/tdd-lectures-2016/assignments/README.md

 So, we have **a warehouse**.
 One, for now.

 The warehouse is filled with boxes.
 We call single box... wait for it... **a box**.
-A box has *a weight, in grams*.
+A box has *a weight, in grams* and *an unique identifier*.
 In this business, this is very important.

 Warehouse can *take boxes in* or *send them out*.
 Where they came from or where they go, we do not care.